6238/2020-unified/README.md

 ### Adding libraries to a WPILib project
 - Open an existing WPILib project or create a new one
-- Open the Command Palette (Cmd + Shift + P on Mac, Ctrl + Shift + P on Windows/Linux, or click the hexagon "W" icon in the top right)
+- Open the Command Palette (Cmd + Shift + P on macOS, Ctrl + Shift + P on Windows/Linux, or click the hexagon "W" icon in the top right)
 - Search for and run "WPILib: Manage Vendor Libraries"
 - Click "Install new libraries (Offline)"
 - Check the boxes next to the libraries you want to install (ex.
 "CTRE-Phoenix")